technicalguru/docker-mailserver-postfix/README.md

 1. Create your first mailbox in this domain

 # TLS Configuration
 Only two environment variables are required in order to secure your mailserver by TLS. `PF_TLS_CERT_FILE` and `PF_TLS_KEY_FILE` will ensure that mails can be sent to you in a secure way.
-However, bear in mind that these certificates expire and that there is currently no automatic check available to warn you about the expiration of this certificate.
-As these variables hold path names only, it is required to map your certificate files into the running container using volumes.
+However, bear in mind that these certificates expire.
+The system checks your TLS certificate every 24 hours and informs you by e-mail about the expiration.
+As the TLS variables hold path names only, it is required to map your certificate files into the running container using volumes.

 You'll need to issue `postconfig reload` after you've changed the certificate.